LasaleFamine/ng-pagespeed-cs50x/README.md

 # Ng-PageSpeed

 ##### This is the second part of my final project for CS50x2016.
-A simple AngularJs application with Materialize CSS as style framework.
+A simple AngularJs application with Materialize CSS as style framework (more specs on About page).

 ## Build & development